cerulean-app/backend/API.md

 # Cerulean REST API Documentation

+Welcome to the documentation for Cerulean's REST API!
+The REST API is open for everyone to use and write their own custom clients if you feel that our clients are inadequate!
+We also maintain this documentation to help ease the development of our own clients.
+This documentation is kept in-tree and updated with the latest commit so that you can go through git history for older versions.
+[Report any issues with the documentation here.](https://github.com/cerulean-app/backend/issues)

 **This REST API is still a work in progress!** Some endpoints and features have not been finalised.
 If you are writing a Cerulean client, you will need to keep track of the current API until beta versions are released.
 Additionally, some of these endpoints have not yet been implemented in the back-end.

 - `POST /todos/order`